 The above information also could be accessed through Bursa Securities website at www.bursamalaysia.com

-The AA or Constitution (if applicable) of the Company further accord proxies the same rights as members to speak at the general meeting.
+The Constitution (if applicable) of the Company further accord proxies the same rights as members to speak at the general meeting.
 Essentially, a corporate representative, proxy or attorney is entitled to attend, speak and vote both on a show of hands and on a poll as if they were a member of the Company.
 In addition to the above, time will be allocated during AGM for dialogue with shareholders to address issues concerning the Group.

 The Board will consider adopting electronic voting to facilitate greater shareholder participation at general meetings, and to ensure accurate and efficient outcomes of the voting process.